OpenNebula/docs/source/management_and_operations/edge_cluster_management/equinix_cluster.rst

 Edge Cluster Types
 ================================================================================

-Equinix supports **metal** elastic clusters, that uses baremetal instances to create OpenNebula Hosts.
+Equinix supports **metal** elastic clusters that use bare-metal instances to create OpenNebula Hosts.
 You can run the following hypervisors in metal clusters:

 * **KVM**, runs virtual machines.
-* **Firecracker**, runs micro VMs.
+* **Firecracker**, runs microVMs.
 * **LXC**, runs system containers.

 Equinix Provider
 ================================================================================

-An Equinix provider contains the credentials to interact with Equinix and also the location to deploy your Edge clusters.
-OpenNebula comes with four predefined providers in the following regions:
+An Equinix provider contains the credentials to interact with Equinix and also the location to deploy your Edge Clusters.
+OpenNebula comes with four pre-defined providers in the following regions:

 * Amsterdam
 * Parsippany (NJ, US)